yennguyen79/todo-starter/README.md

 ### Check what's already done in your starting app:

-- [ ] User can see the list of Todo items on the home page
+- [x] User can see the list of Todo items on the home page
 - [ ] The Todo list and items should look similar to Trello Lists and Cards (free free to customize any color)
-- [ ] User can click a Done button next to an undone item to complete it
+- [x] User can click a Done button next to an undone item to complete it
 - [ ] User can click an Undo button next to a done item to undo it

 ### Check new features

-- [ ] User can create a new List so that she can maintain more than one list horizontally
+- [x] User can create a new List so that she can maintain more than one list horizontally
-- [ ] User can cancel the list form after clicking on the "Add a list" text
+- [x] User can cancel the list form after clicking on the "Add a list" text
-- [ ] User can add a new item by clicking on "Add an item..." and can click Cancel if desired
+- [x] User can add a new item by clicking on "Add an item..."
-- [ ] User can drag to re-order items in a list and the list saves automatically
+- [x] User can drag to re-order items in a list and the list saves automatically
-- [ ] User can drag an item from one list to another and both lists save automatically
+- [x] User can drag an item from one list to another and both lists save automatically

 **Optional User Stories:**